TiendaNube/rooms/README.md

   "server": "nodemon server.js",
 }
 ```

+## Deploy on local environment

 Then, you've:

-- `npm run dev` to start webpack
+- `sudo npm run dev` to start webpack
-- `npm run server` to start our app
+- `sudo npm run server` to start our app

-To dev environment: go to localhost:3165
-To prod environment: go to localhost:3555
+Open a browser on **http://localhost/sala-1** (for example) (You can access to any room by replacing "sala-1" with the proper room key, like *sala-3* or *sala-creativa*).
+You should be able to see the current status of the room and book it.

+## Access on prod environment

 ## Debugging

 ### Redux